ILWU Local 10 vote unanimously to stop the fascists

 Rally Held in Oakland To Free Mumia Abu-Jamal!

-since then, and this rally was held in solidarity with their call for actions
+since then, and this rally was held in solidarity with their call for

-prison system's years-long refusal to properly treat Mumia for his Hepatitis-C
+against the prison system's years-long refusal to properly treat Mumia for

 Support From South African Workers For Mumia